 The ground floor living spaces are defined as 4 distinct areas, through changes in light and use of materials.
 The main family space, complete with fireplace opens to the garden, and the kitchen aligns to the roof light above.
 Joinery is employed to enhance the visual separation of the living areas, whilst concealing the staircase, storage and utility areas.

 Refurbishment of the upper floors included replacement a new folded timber panelled stair, whilst bathrooms and bedroom spaces were remodelled in keeping with the simple and subtle palette of materials.

-Details Location: Islington, London, UK Client: A&S Donaldson Status: Completed 2015 Photography: Richard Chivers
+Details Location: Islington, London, UK Client: Private Status: Completed 2015 Photography: Richard Chivers